jamesmeneghello/pynab/README.md

 Operation
 =========

 Pynab comes with a CLI program that can make administration somewhat easier.

-Common usage is listed below.
+In order to take advantage of some of these options, you need supervisor installed and to have copied the supervisor config, as per the previous section.

 ### Enabling Groups ###